At last count, there were more than 1 million active real estate licenses in the U.S., and more than 86,000 real estate brokerages nationwide.

 Similar to the situation with Coldwell Banker, the commission structure at Century 21 is fine, but nothing we’re crazy over either.
 Just about everything (except for that 8% franchise fee,) is negotiated at the local level, so there isn’t much that we can tell you about here.

 The one differentiator is that Century 21 doesn’t charge a desk fee.
-This is helpful for a lot of agents, especially those who are new to the business, because it means that C21 doesn’t ask for a penny prior to you closing a deal.
+This is helpful for a lot of agents, especially those who are new to the business, because it means that C21 doesn’t ask for a penny before you close a deal.
 There are certainly trade-offs for this flexibility, but helpful nonetheless.

 Looking For Something a Little More Indie?